Not by a long shot, in fact it’s trending in all design styles!

 Here’s a before and after picture of my clients bathroom.
 The before picture on the left is a crocodile wallpaper.
 You can see the seams; it was discolored and detaching from the wall.
 The one on the right is a crocodile faux finish.
 What one would you rather have on your walls?

 Another example is this Chevron stencil design.
 Sure you can buy it in wallpaper, but why do that when you can just faux it.

-I hope I changed your perception on how decorative painting and faux finishes can enhance and add elegance to a space.
+I hope I changed your perception of how decorative painting and faux finishes can enhance and add elegance to space.
 The possibilities are endless!